Hip and Knee Fellowship Program

 1. Includes simple and complex primary cases, revision cases, comprehensive infection management, conversion arthroplasty, and periprosthetic fractures

-2. Four fellowship-trained hip and knee arthroplasty surgeons
+2. Five fellowship-trained hip and knee arthroplasty surgeons

 1. Active members of AAHKS and AAOS, including committee representation